 - Turn it on and wait for the signal light (2nd from bottom) to turn on solid green.

 - Connect a computer to the modem’s LAN to a computer.
-Alternatively, you can also connect this port to a WAN port of a router, then connect the computer to the router (either via Wi-Fi or a network cable.)
+Alternatively, you can connect this port to a WAN port of a router, then connect the computer to the router (either via Wi-Fi or a network cable.)

 Or, you can do that yourself, which I did.
 When I launched a web browser on the said computer with an Xfinity account, I got directed to the activation page, where I entered my account information.
 And voila!
 Mission accomplished.

-While generally, there are no user-accessible settings in cable modems, the SM8600 does have a web interface reachable via its default IP address, which is 192.168.100.1.
-The interface shows its status, logs, and other useful information about the WAN connection.
+While generally, there are no user-accessible settings in cable modems, the SM8600 has a web interface reachable via its default IP address, 192.168.100.1.

 Motorola SM8600: Hardware specifications